openresty/lua-resty-core/lib/ngx/ssl.md

 end

--- add to blacklist at first time, remove it at `access` phase ngx.log(ngx.INFO, "adding to backlist, ip: ", addr .. "") local succ, err = blacklist:set(addr, '1') if not succ then
+-- add to blacklist at first time, remove it at `access` phase ngx.log(ngx.INFO, "adding to backlist, ip: ", addr) local succ, err = blacklist:set(addr, '1') if not succ then
     ngx.log(ngx.ERR, "failed to add backlist, ip: ", addr, ", err: ", err)